MIT-IR/simeon/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 ``simeon`` is a glorified downloader and uploader set of scripts.
 Much
-of the downloading and uploading that it does makes the assumptions that
+of the downloading and uploading that it does make the assumptions that
 you have your AWS credentials configured properly and that you’ve got a
 service account file for GCP services available on your machine.
 If the
 latter is missing, you may have to authenticate to GCP services through